What is a pedigree?

 I’ve lost my dog's pedigree certificate, what can I do?

-A duplicate can only be requested by the current owner recorded on our database.
+A duplicate can only be requested by the current registered owner recorded on the Dogs Australia database.

-As only one pedigree certificate can be in existence at any time, it is not possible to order a 'copy' for someone else to have.
+As only one pedigree certificate can be in circulation at any time, it isn't possible to order a n additional copy.

 Can I get a pedigree if my dog hasn’t been registered by a breeder of Dogs Victoria?

-Pedigree certificates ('papers') are issued by Dogs Victoria when the breeder of the litter completes the Litter Registration process.
-This usually occurs once the pups have been microchipped (around 6-8 weeks of age).
+Pedigree certificates or 'papers' are issued by Dogs Victoria when the registered breeder of the litter completes and submits a litter registration.
+This usually occurs following the pups being microchipped (from approx 6-8 weeks of age).

 The Dogs Victoria Regulations require all litters to be registered by time the pups are 3 months of age.